lucia-auth/lucia/documentation/content/main/start-here/username-password.nextjs.md

 description: "Learn how to use Lucia in Next.js by implementing a basic username/password auth"
 ---

 This page will guide you how to implement a simple username/password auth and cover the basics of Lucia.
+This uses the Next.js `pages` router as it's the only configuration fully compatible with Lucia.
+To use the new App router, refer to [Username/password example with the App router]().

 The [Next.js example project](https://github.com/pilcrowOnPaper/lucia/tree/main/examples/nextjs) in the repo expands on this guide.